LuizaMannes/Competitive_Programming/obi/README.md

 # OBI
-Problems I solved for each OBI phase mostly on https://neps.academy/br.
+Problems I solved for each OBI phase mostly on the [Neps Academy] (https://neps.academy/br) website.